Are There Lizards in Myrtle Beach?

 As a real estate broker in the Myrtle Beach area I often receive routine questions from prospective home owners regarding housing, neighborhoods, schools, weather, etc,.
 However this question from a lady in France caught me off guard.

 A: Myrtle Beach is known worldwide for sun, sand, surf, fun, dining, nightlife, golf, and entertainment but not for it’s lizards.

 Yes, Myrtle Beach does indeed have lizards.
-Primarily “lounge lizards”, but also a healthy population of green anoles and other small harmless lizard species.
-We do not have the large iguanas and iguanadids found in Southern Florida, the Caribbean and other tropical areas.
+A lot of “lounge lizards”, but also a healthy population of green anoles and other small harmless lizard species.
+We do not have the large iguanadids found in Southern Florida.

 Myrtle Beach has a moderate seasonal climate that supports a wide range of plants and animals including lizards.

-Myrtle beach is also host to a few other lizard species, including the speedy 6-line race runner and North America’s largest lizard, the American Alligator.
+Myrtle Beach is also host to a few other lizard species, including the speedy 6-line race runner, (very hard to catch) and North America’s largest lizard, the American Alligator.
 WARNING!
 Do Not try to dangle baby alligators from your earlobes.

 So, if you suffer from Scoliodentosaurophobia, Myrtle Beach might not be the best place for you.
-However, if you can tolerate a few anoles, an obnoxious lounge lizard or two, and an occasional gator, Myrtle Beach is a wonderful place to live, vacation, retire to, and invest in
+However, if you can tolerate a few green anoles, an obnoxious lounge lizard or two, and an occasional gator, Myrtle Beach is a wonderful place to live, vacation, retire to, and invest in.